Dantoro/project_therapy/ideas/component_specific_ideas/trend_tracker_logic.md

 - **Internally:** Only the most recent row is required for DecisionMaker; the full buffer can be passed for richer context, but is usually unnecessary
 - **Externally:** Only the 10 human-readable summary columns are displayed
-- **No chatbot responses** are fed into the trend tracker—only user entries
+- **No chatbot responses** are fed into the trend tracker—only user utterances
 - Confidence values are for display and are not passed as additional features

 ## Implementation Details